-Airstar Bank Limited (the "Bank) is a licensed bank and one of virtual banks in Hong Kong.
+Airstar Bank Limited (the "Bank") is a licensed bank and one of virtual banks in Hong Kong.
 The Bank is under the supervision of the Hong Kong Monetary Authority ("HKMA").
 The board of directors of the Bank (the "Board" or "Directors") is fully committed to adopting and implementing the principles and best practices in corporate governance as set out in the Supervisory Policy Manual Module CG-1 "Corporate Governance of Locally Incorporated Authorised Institutions" issued by the HKMA.
-Special committees with clear terms of references and specific authorities delegated by Board have been set up.
+The Bank has established special committees with defined terms of reference authorised by the Board.